Introduction

 The

-is called for each vehicle, which can be thought of as the mapping(new_request, stoplist) ⇒ (cost, new_stoplist)
+dispatcheris called for each vehicle, which can be thought of as the mapping(new_request, stoplist) ⇒ (cost, new_stoplist).
+It

 Checks if the pickup and dropoff of